Explore Revelstoke’s Alpine Terrain on Snowmobile

 Revelstoke Snowmobiling Riding Areas

 You’re responsible for your own safety when you’re snowmobiling.
-Before you venture out for some Revelstoke snowmobiling, you need to read the avalanche forecast from Avalanche Canada, Canada’s national public avalanche safety organization which based right here in Revelstoke.
+Before you venture out, you need to read the avalanche forecast from Avalanche Canada, Canada’s national public avalanche safety organization based right here in Revelstoke.
 Their public avalanche forecasters write daily forecast for the regions around Revelstoke and beyond.
 Read the North Columbia forecast, and the South Columbia forecast, and any other areas you might travel into.

 Everyone in your group needs to carry avalanche safety equipment (transceiver, shovel and probe), and know how to use it.
 If you have never taken an avalanche skills training (AST) course, consider taking one here in Revelstoke.